Memphis Real Estate Litigation Attorneys

 When real estate transactions go according to plan, it is usually clear who holds ownership of the property.
 However, when disputes over ownership arise, perhaps due to a breach of the purchase contract, a situation involving multiple owners, or uncertainty surrounding possession of the title, it is crucial to resolve the issues as soon as possible given the often high value of the assets at stake.

-At Douglass & Runger, Attorneys at Law, we represent clients throughout Shelby County in a wide range of real estate disputes to ensure their interests are protected.
+At Douglass & Runger, PLLC, Attorneys at Law, we represent clients throughout Shelby County in a wide range of real estate disputes to ensure their interests are protected.
 Local real estate agents recognize the quality of our services and refer their clients to us, and you can rest assured that we are capable of handling even the most complicated real estate law matters.

 Litigation for Breach of Real Estate Purchase Contract